What is workers' compensation insurance?

 - Employee training if the employee cannot return to their previous position

-Do you need workers’ comp with no employees?
+Do I need workers’ comp with no employees?

-Do independent contractors need workers’ comp before being hired?
+Do independent contractors need workers’ comp insurance before being hired?

 You may find that some clients require that you have workers’ compensation insurance to hire you as an independent contractor.
 If you have your own policy, it helps protect them from liability.
 If you want to make sure that you don’t miss out on a contract because of a lack of coverage, it’s best to take out a workers’ compensation policy.
 This may be required whether or not you have employees.